What Every Canadian Borrower Needs To Know About Fixed-Rate Mortgage Penalties

 I know.
 Ouch.

-But fasten your seat belt because another major lender often digs even deeper into your wallet…
+But fasten your seat belt because another major lender will dig even deeper into your wallet…

 The Posted-Rate IRD Calculation

 CIBC uses the posted-rate method to calculate its penalties.

 If we used the same rates in this example that we used in the discounted-rate method outlined above, the posted-rate method would yield the same sized penalty.
 But CIBC’s posted rates tend to be higher (which they were at the time this post was written), and for that reason, their penalties earn the moniker of “The Grand Daddy of Them All”.

 In this IRD variation, CIBC calculates your penalty by taking the five-year posted rate that they were offering when you got your mortgage and compares it to their current posted rate that most closely matches the time remaining on your term.